Denise Green

 Denise Green AM (born 1946) is an Australian painter living and working in New York City.
 She is known for her contributions to New Image Painting, an ambiguous art movement that began in the late 1970s.
 Her paintings are typically abstract and present an idea rather than a formal representation of a subject.
-Her work is both analytic in structure and intuitive in color and gesture.
+Her work is both analytic in structure and intuitive in colour and gesture.

 Early life and education

 Denise Green was born in Australia in 1946 and grew up in Brisbane.
 During her early years in Brisbane, she developed a strong interest in Aboriginal art.
 The work created by these indigenous artists continued to serve as inspiration throughout her extensive career.

 Green left Australia in 1966 to live and study in Europe, where she married her first husband, Bruce Wolmer, and developed a taste for abstract art.
 She studied in Paris at the College de France but dropped out, the Ecole Nationale des Beaux Arts Supérieure but did not finish, and the Sorbonne, as well did not finish.
 Her brief architectural studies at the Ecole Nationale des Beaux Arts Supérieure continued to serve as an influence on her earlier works even after she relocated to New York City.
 After living in Paris for three years, Green left Europe to attend graduate school at Hunter College in New York.
 There, she met Mark Rothko and Robert Motherwell who became her teachers and mentors, introducing her to the artistic movements of abstract expressionism, minimalism, and conceptual art.
 Under their instruction, she developed a foundation in Western modernism.

 In the 1970s, Green spent time traveling in India.
 Her travels throughout the East to countries including India, Burma, Japan, and Indonesia were motivated by her visit to Kuringai Chase in the artist's native Australia, a sacred site to Australian Aboriginals.
 This exposure to non-Western art influenced the artist's oeuvre and served as a catalyst for her ongoing interest in combining Eastern and Western thinking in her work, a topic that she discusses at length in her book Metonymy in Art: a New Paradigm.

 In 2007, Green was made a Member of the Order of Australia, one of the highest recognitions of achievement and service for Australian citizens.